Engineering design

 Apprenticeship

-This typically takes 48 months to complete as a mix of workplace learning and academic study at an approved university.
+These apprenticeships can take up to 4 years each, and are a mix of workplace learning and academic study at an approved university.

 You can find out more about architecture apprenticeships from the Royal Institute of British Architects (RIBA).